szager-chromium/rr/Building-And-Installing.md

 ```
 On Ubuntu 14.04 (and maybe other distros) `libcapnp-dev` doesn't include `capnp.pc`.
 To build rr on such distros, manually install `capnproto` using [the instructions here](https://capnproto.org/install.html#installation-unix).

+If you are using Python 3 then replace the above `python-pexpect` package with `python3-pexpect`.

 Then
 ```bash
 git clone https://github.com/mozilla/rr.git